 - Food: Some meals will be provided by the host families and the Center.
 Any meals not provided by the host families will be supplemented with funds given to the Co-Leaders following the SNAP Challenge.

 - Work: Work will vary depending on the needs of the site.
 Work will be done with people of varying abilities and needs.
-Work with various groups is done, including: Common Ground Adventures, PEER Program, and Disabilities Skills Laboratory.
+Work with various groups is done, including: Common Ground Adventures, PEER Program, CREATE, and the Disabilities Skills Laboratory.
 The group may also do various work with different projects/departments located within the CPD.

 - Extra Fun: Snow shoeing and skiing with people of all abilities in the mountains!